SquarePenguin101/www.squarepenguin.co.uk/content/wiki/freebsd.md

 ## FreeBSD / PC-BSD

-These instructions are for FreeBSD / PC-BSD 10.0-RELEASE.
+These instructions are for FreeBSD / PC-BSD 10.2.
 The instructions assume that you are logged in as root, but the installation commands may also be performed with `sudo`.

 ### Command-line Interface (CLI)

-#### PC-BSD Only

-PC-BSD offers get_iplayer packaged in PBI format.
-However, you are recommended not to install it.
-The PBI version does not convert downloads to MP4/M4A/MP3, nor does it apply metadata tags.
-If you **only** want to use FLV files, the PBI version may be a viable alternative for you.
-You can install it with AppCafe or with:

-	pbi_add -r get_iplayer

-If you install the PBI version, skip steps 1-4 below.

-**NOTE:** The PBI version of get_iplayer is only available for 64-bit PC-BSD.
-If you have a 32-bit version of PC-BSD (released before 32-bit builds were discontinued in June 2013), **do not** install the get_iplayer 2.82 PBI - it is broken.

 1. Install Perl

-        pkg install perl
+        pkg install perl5

     NOTE: Perl will likely already be installed if you installed a desktop environment.